yichilychee/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-This is a Cousera Course.
+Hi all,
+This is the write-up for the project.
+Please see then html file to get more details.
+Thank you!
+Lychee